Azure/azure-powershell/src/Network/Network/help/Set-AzNetworkInterfaceIpConfig.md

     have been made successfully.

-### 2: Associating an IP configuration with an application security group
+### 2: Associating an IP configuration with an applicaiton security groupp
 ```
 $vnet = Get-AzVirtualNetwork -Name myvnet -ResourceGroupName myrg
 $subnet = Get-AzVirtualNetworkSubnetConfig -Name mysubnet -VirtualNetwork $vnet